~ Two / Five / One ~

 Cool ?
 Yea we're jazzing it on up :) Sounds very cycle of fourths n'est-ce pas?
 Surely it is Amigos, surely it is.
 Ya hip to this organizational magic of all our combined AmerAfroEuroLatin musical art ?
 And shouldn't 3 6 2 5 have its own discussion ?
 Yep, prolly should.
 So ... explore some more and write your own eh ?

 Author's muse ...
 Two / Five evolution ?
 In the bebop style jazz music created on through the 1940's, composer Charlie Parker wrote well in excess of 50 compositions.
 If we could somehow sift all this music down and place it on some sort of chromatic theory graph of pitches and chords, I'd bet there would be zero spots left uncovered.
 That every nook and cranny of what could musically occur did occur.
-Mr. Parker covered it all and often in very bright tempos and used a Two / Five motion to get there first ... :)
+Mr. Parker covered it all and often in very bright tempos and chances are good that Parker used a Two / Five motion to get there ... :)

 In single line melodies.
 In creating single note lines, Two / Five is an ultimate ride.
 Super sleek, super fast or slow it all on down and groove to Four, there's a lot of room for the creative.
 Thinking in the 'relative' keys of 'C' major / 'A' minor, this first 2 5 1 idea adds in one non-diatonic pitch and closes with the pentatonic color on the tonic chord.
 Example 8.